orchestracities/anubis/docs/index.md

   for cloud native policy evaluation (not necessarily applied to access control).

-To an extent, Anubis can compare with [MyData](https://developer.mydata-control.de/) Framework by Fraunhofer IESE.
+To an extent, Anubis' approach is comparable to [MyData](https://developer.mydata-control.de/) Framework by Fraunhofer IESE.
 The main differences are:

 - Anubis focuses on policy portability, and because of that, the starting point